shezadkhan137/required/README.md

 muti-field validation logic.
-The problem with this is that if you have a large number of optional fields which depend on each other, your validation code can quickly become unreadable, unmaintainable and non-resuable.
+The problem with this is that if you have a large number of optional fields which depend on each other, your validation code can quickly become unreadable, unmaintainable and non-reusable.

 The aim of Required is to do the following:

--  To have a declaritave way to encode validation logic
+-  To have a declarative way to encode validation logic
--  Allow you to maintain extreamly complex multi field valiation logic
+-  Allow you to maintain extremely complex multi field validation logic
 -  Allow you to reuse your validation logic easily
 -  Be flexible with what you want to validate